← Back to blog

 Dark spots in areas like the inner thighs, armpits, or back tend to be more stubborn due to a combination of factors:

-• Repeated low-grade inflammation, which stimulates excess melanin production
+• Repeated low-grade inflammation stimulates excess melanin production

 Over time, the skin responds by thickening as a protective mechanism.
 This makes it harder for topical products to penetrate and create meaningful change.